The Burned Barns

 The Burned Barns (Les Granges brûlées) is a 1973 French drama film directed by Jean Chapot.
-The fim score was composed by Jean Michel Jarre and released as album in 1973.
+The film score was composed by Jean Michel Jarre and released as album in 1973.
 In 2003, the soundtrack album was reissued on CD by Disques Dreyfus.
+The album has been reissued again in 2023 on vinyl and digital formats from Transversales on Bandcamp.